Azure-Samples/cognitive-services-quickstart-code/java/ComputerVision/REST/java-hand-text.md

 public class Main {

-    // Add your Computer Vision subscription key and endpoint to your environment variables.
+    // Add your Computer Vision key and endpoint to your environment variables.
-    // After setting, close and then re-open your command shell or project for the changes to take effect. private static String subscriptionKey = "PASTE_YOUR_COMPUTER_VISION_SUBSCRIPTION_KEY_HERE";
+    // After setting, close and then re-open your command shell or project for the changes to take effect. private static String key = "PASTE_YOUR_COMPUTER_VISION_KEY_HERE";
     private static String endpoint = "PASTE_YOUR_COMPUTER_VISION_ENDPOINT_HERE";

     private static String uriBase = endpoint + "/vision/v3.1/read/analyze";